OpenFn/primero-thailand/docs/index.md

 _**Workflow 1: Primero --> MOHS API**_

 The various integration jobs for this workflow are listed below, and illustrated in Figure 1 below.
-1. `1.
-Get Primero Cases from HIS` fetches patient information from HIS based on `national_id` received in Primero sync notification.
+1. `Get Primero Cases from HIS` fetches patient information from HIS based on `national_id` received in Primero sync notification.
-2. `2.
-Get Translations from Primero` fetches field translations in Primero and posts them to the OpenFn Inbox
+2. `Get Translations from Primero` fetches field translations in Primero and posts them to the OpenFn Inbox
-3. `3.
-Map data & sync to ChildShield` maps translated case data & syncs with Child Shield by either creating or updating intervention.
+3. `Map data & sync to ChildShield` maps translated case data & syncs with Child Shield by either creating or updating intervention.

 ![Integration Flow 1](./primero-workflow-1.png)
 _Figure 1 - Workflow 1: Primero --> MOHS API_